hashicorp/terraform-cdk/website/docs/cdktf/concepts/tokens.html.md

 - Resource attributes (such as `id`)
 - Terraform outputs based on resource attributes

-**TODO:** Should we say something about how you can encode tokens as different types where needed and link back to the AWS docs?

-**TODO**: Explain how folks will know when they need to use tokens.
-Will folks see an error when something isn't translating properly into Terraform language syntax?

 ### Example

 An EKS module requires a _list_ of subnet ids in order to create a cluster.
 The VPC module outputs a list of subnets.